luismiguelcasadodiaz/splunk/99_quizzes.md

   - field command.
 ---

-## Working with time 88% . i have hot the right answer for question 8
+## Working with time
+88% . i have not the right answer for question 8

 1.- @timeUnit will always round up and go forward through time.
  - **False**